mrparn/msx1logo/README.md

 I used this prototype as reference for the [generator](https://github.com/mrparn/msx1logo/tree/master/generator).
 In the folder you can find both a binary MSX-BASIC file and a plain text version for easy reading on a PC.
 I used this generator to create binary data that would be loaded by the final proof of concept.

-In the final proof of concept, I load both the name and pattern tables, but generate the color tables in order to make it as small as possible.
-I'm sure it's possible to make it even smaller if assembly is used.
+In the final proof of concept, I load both the name and pattern tables, but generate the color tables in order to make it as small as possible in MSX-BASIC.
+I'm sure it's possible to make it even smaller if Assembly is used.

 ### Acknowledgements